semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-aws.md

     The registration token created when registering the agent must be encrypted on AWS using [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)

-    To create an SSM secret, run the following command replacing:
+    To create an SSM secret, run the following command:

-    - `<ssm-parameter-name>` with the name for the secret, e.g. `semaphore-registration-token`
-    - `<token>` with the registration token obtained during [agent registration](./self-hosted-install#register-agent)

     ```shell title="Creating an SSM secret"
     aws ssm put-parameter \